 I am an economic anthropologist of post-socialist Europe.
 My research focus is presently on financial practices in the agribusiness sector in southeastern Europe.
 I will undertake a new research project on tax evasion in 2022.

 My tax research focuses on the unintended consequences of tax reforms for rural Croatian entrepreneurs.
 I contributed to and co-edited the Social Analysis journal special issue Beyond the Social Contract: An Anthropology of Tax, with Nicolette Makovicky.
-I am also working on a book chapter about the difficulties for Croatian farmers of adopting what the EU considers basic business technologies.
-This will be for an edited volume on the anthropology of tax for which I am co-editor with Miranda Sheild Johansson and Johanna Mugler.
+I am co-editor of a book volume on the anthropology of tax with Miranda Sheild Johansson and Johanna Mugler.
 I have published in Anthropology Today and co-edited a book volume published in 2018 with LIT Verlag, Utopia and Neoliberalism: Ethnographies of Rural Spaces.

-My monograph, An honest market: Economic governance the Istrian way, based on my doctoral research on economic resiliency in the Istrian business community, is in progress.
+My monograph based on my doctoral research on economic resiliency in the Istrian business community, is in progress.